rburaksaritas/etch-a-sketch/README.md

 # etch-a-sketch
-The Odin Project's Etch-a-Sketch Project for HTML, CSS and JavaScript.
+The Odin Project's Etch-a-Sketch Project for practicing HTML, CSS and JavaScript.
 Mainly focused on DOM manipuation through JavaScript.
 [Click here](https://rburaksaritas.github.io/etch-a-sketch/) to try it out!

 ## How to Use
 - Navigate to the GitHub Page that hosts the application by following the link above.